 Misrepresentation is different from nondisclosure in that the seller knowingly makes a false claim about the property to the buyer, rather than leaving out information.
 For instance, misrepresenting the extent of water damage.
 The buyer relies on the false state, purchases the property, then suffers losses as a result of the false claim.

 You could be awarded economic damages, loss of profits (on a rental property), potential future losses, and attorney fees.
 In some cases, a buyer may be entitled to treble damages or may cancel the transaction altogether.

 Contact Robinson & Henry about the Seller’s Failure to Disclose

 You deserve the property you thought you were getting.
 If the seller did not disclose a defect about the home you purchased, give us a call.
 Our real estate litigation attorneys may be able to recover your economic losses.

-Schedule your free initial consultation about the failure to disclose online or call (303) 688-0944.
+Schedule your free initial assessment about the failure to disclose online or call (303) 688-0944.

 *Past results do not guarantee future performance.